czQery/routeros-scripts/README.md

 routeros-scripts
 ============

-## ping.rsc
+## internet-checker.rsc
 - RouterOS Script for checking internet connection
-- It pings $HOST every second, and when the server does not respond, it logs it and starts beeping
+- Every second it pings `$host`, and if the server doesn't respond within the set time (`$minLength`), the router beeps and prints the time of the outage to the log.

 ## wol-all.rsc
 - sends WOL packet to all devices in network